juntylpro1/secure-enterprise/custom-basic.md

 This tutorial walks you through how to create a new deployable architecture from an existing {{site.data.keyword.cloud}} deployable architecture to fit your business needs.
 By completing this tutorial, you learn how to download the Terraform files of a deployable architecture, update the variables, and then test the new deployable architecture.
 {: shortdesc}

+By starting with an {{site.data.keyword.cloud_notm}} deployable architecture, you don't need to worry about creating compliant infrastructure architecture from the ground up.
+You can get a jump-start by using an {{site.data.keyword.cloud_notm}} deployable architecture and configuring it to meet your specific needs.

 Imagine you are the infrastructure architect for the fictitious company _Example Corp_ and you have been given certain infrastructure requirements.
 You browse the {{site.data.keyword.cloud_notm}} catalog and discover that the VSI on VPC landing zone deployable architecture meets most of your requirements.
 However, you want to make the following changes to meet your business needs: